 Sissieritta Jones in black history pages

-Was born in 1902 and had a principled up bringing in Philadelphia.
+She was born in 1902, and had a principled up bringing in Philadelphia.
 Her father was a sales man who died when she was 12 years old.
 Her mother was a teacher but when she lost her certificates in a fire was unable to teach so took in washing.
-To help her mother Marian sang for money and was called the ‘baby contralto’ The family’s Union Baptist Church was the setting for her public debut.
-Roland Hayes the successful black tenor and graduate of Fisk and Harvard universities was a frequent performer at Union Baptist and became Anderson’s mentor, during this time Anderson became the breadwinner for the family earning 5 dollars per concert on Sundays and performing three concerts per day.
+To help her mother Marian sang for money under the pseudonym ‘Baby Contralto’.
+The family’s Union Baptist Church was the setting for her public debut.
+Roland Hayes the successful black tenor and graduate of Fisk and Harvard universities was a frequent performer at Union Baptist and became Anderson’s mentor.
+During this time, Anderson became the breadwinner for the family earning 5 dollars per concert on Sundays and performing three concerts per day.
 A precocious child Anderson wanted formal training and approached a music school in Philadelphia but was turned down because of her colour.
-Undeterred she sought private tutoring from Giuseppe Boghetti who continued a teacher-pupil relationship with her for over 20 years.
-Boghetti entered her into competitions which she usually one.
-This included a competition that gave the winner the prize of and appearance at Lewisohn Stadium in New York where in August 1925 she performed in front of 7,500 people.
-After many concerts followed but Anderson was unhappily on a musical plateau.
+Undeterred, she sought private tutoring from Giuseppe Boghetti who continued a teacher-pupil relationship with her for over 20 years.
+Boghetti entered her into competitions, which she usually won.
+One of which resulted in an appearance at Lewisohn Stadium in New York where, in August 1925, she performed in front of 7,500 people.
+Many concerts followed but Anderson was unhappily on a musical plateau.
 She decided to go to Europe on the Ile de France and studied in London, then securing more concerts in Berlin and Finland.
 Over the next several years Anderson conquered European capitals occasionally returning to the USA.
-By the mid 1930’s the impact of her music pre-Hitler Europe extended well beyond the limitations of a singer.
+By the mid 1930’s the impact of her music on pre-Hitler Europe extended well beyond the limitations of a singer.
 Anderson vocalised the tragic suffering of a remote, unfamiliar race and made the experience of a disconsolate people painfully real to her listeners.
 In Europe she found a new manager who organised a proper home coming for her in America and within a few years, Anderson became one of the five highest paid concert artists in the country.
 On Variety’s box office score for 1939 she was topped only by Nelson Eddy and Lily Pons.
-But despite her success she still faced racism and was not allowed to stay at New Yorks whites only hotels and eat in restaurants.
-She reluctantly became leader of the fledgling movement for equal rights.
+But despite her success she still faced racism, and was not allowed to stay at New York's whites only hotels and eat in restaurants.
+She reluctantly became leader of afledgling movement for equal rights.
 The philosophy which shaped Anderson’s life is best characterized in her own words, expressing her reliance on an implacable faith and simple truths.

 WE SPEAK YOUR NAME.... !
 Jules Bledscoe; & Camilla Williams.

-On the heels of Andersons conquests in Europe and America, soprano Dorothy Maynor arrived on the concert scene.
+On the heels of Anderson's conquests in Europe and America, soprano Dorothy Maynor arrived on the concert scene.
 She was one of the greatest singers of her generation.
-Just as Toscanni’s endorsement had elevated Andersons career Koussevitzky’s public praise of Maynor accelerated her career in 1939.
-She learned 23 Operas but was never allowed to perform in one.
-Though the decision to end her recital career was in the mid 1960’s was her own.
+Just as Toscanni’s endorsement had elevated Andersons career, Koussevitzky’s public praise of Maynor accelerated her's in 1939.
+She learned 23 Operas but was never allowed to perform in one, which resulted in her decision to end her recital career in the mid 1960's.
 After marrying a Presbyterian minister Maynor made what many felt was her greatest artistic contribution: she founded the Harlem School of Arts.
 Established in 1964 the educational arts facility provided a platform for black and Hispanic children with what Maynor calls ‘ a cultural oasis in a sea of despair’ It now offers artistic refuge to over 1,000 students of all ages and races under the leadership of mezzo-soprano Betty Allen.
 Born in Norfolk, Virginia in 1910 Maynor performed with the country’s leading orchestras including New York Philarmonic, Boston Symphony, and Philadelphia Orchestra’s and after a successful career and legacy of the Harlem School of Art became a semi recluse in 1979.

 WE SPEAK YOUR NAME.... !